Lucerne, 14th October 2019

-Of course because of the beauty of the island.
-Much less because of the terrible food they dare to offer tourists.
+Of course, because of the beauty of the island.
+Much less because of the terrible food they dare to offer to tourists.
 Or the incredible British tourists.
 Many of them resembling to Boris Johnson once he’ll be fired as UK’s most efficient Premier.

 The lessons seem to be perfect for us.
 A maximum of 3 participants.
 A lot of conversation.
 1 of the teachers from Argentina – so we can learn South America’s language specialties.
 And all cheaper than the guys in La Paz, Mexico.

 Accommodation: a cosy apartment next to the beach in the center of Costa Teguise.
 Booked thru Tripadvisor to avoid Airbnb’s commission.
 Better value than Airbnb offers in La Paz.

 Despite the stress of learning Spanish, the opportunity to climb a few volcanoes.
 And to enjoy the not so fascinating nightlife mainly dedicated to elderly Boris-Johnson-clones.

 Whatever.
 Alternatively, time to bone up Spanish verbs and to enjoy a Tempranillo.